Ask Yourself These Questions To Declutter and Organize Your Home Office

 This question is especially important if you do work from home a few days a week.
 If your desk is cluttered with your kids’ art projects, tax documents and papers from school, you’ll have a harder time focusing on work.

-The same goes for the equipment surrounding your workstation—if that printer is encroaching on your space, it might be harder to get comfortable at your desk.
+The same goes for the equipment surrounding your workstation—if that printer is encroaching on your space or you've got an old monitor sitting around, it might be harder to get comfortable at your desk.
 If it’s not necessary for work, consider finding a better spot for it—whether it’s elsewhere in your office or in another room altogether.

 Is it necessary for tax season/legal reasons?